 Because the Harris Tweed Chesterfield furniture is made entirely by hand, any style you wish can be applied.

-Choose a standard model from us or design your own Chesterfield by Harris Tweed.
+Choose one of our standard models, or design your own Chesterfield by Harris Tweed.

-Harris Tweed never loses its appeal and there is no finer material than Harris Tweed.
+Harris Tweed never loses its appeal and there is no finer material than this one.

 At Chesterfield.com we offer a range of options so that you can create the Harris Tweed sofa or chair of your dreams.

-Harris Tweed looks great and certainly processed on a chesterfield piece of furniture.
+Harris Tweed looks great, especially when used on a Chesterfield piece of furniture.

-With the popularity of tweed furniture, people choose to use the material in inventive ways.
+With the popularity of tweed furniture, people are choosing to use the material in inventive ways.

-Because our furniture is made to order, we can adjust any style that you want to cover your sofa or chair.
+Because our furniture is made to order, we can adapt any style you wish to upholster your sofa or chair.

-We can cover with a full tweed or a mix of tweed and leather, anything is possible.
+We can upholster with full tweed or a mix of tweed and leather, anything is possible.

-Once shaved, the wool is sanded before it is delivered in large bales to the factories of the most important tweed producers where it is then dyed in a wide range of colors to mix.
+Once shorn, the wool is skirted to remove low quality edges before it is delivered in large bales to the factories of the most important tweed producers, where it is then dyed in a wide range of colours to mix.

-The freshly dyed colored and white wool are weighed in predetermined proportions and then thoroughly mixed by hand to give precise recipes to obtain the correct shade.
+The freshly dyed coloured and white wool is weighed in predetermined proportions, and then thoroughly mixed by hand using precise recipes to obtain the correct shade.
 It is then carded between mechanical, toothed rollers that thoroughly tease and blend the fibers before it is separated into a fragile, embryonic yarn.
 This soft yarn then gets a twist as it is spun to give maximum weaving strength.
 The spun yarn is wound on bobbins to supply the ingredients of weft (left-to-right threads) and warp (vertical threads) that are delivered to the weavers.

-This extremely important process sees thousands of warp threads gathered in long heels in a very specific order and wrapped on large beams ready to be delivered, along with yarn for the weft, to the weavers.
+This extremely important process sees thousands of warp threads gathered on long hooks in a very specific order, and wrapped on large beams ready to be delivered, along with yarn for the weft, to the weavers.

-All Harris Tweed hand-woven on a pedal loom, each weaver at home has a 'double-width' Bonas-Griffith rapier loom in the case of a weaver's mill, or normally an older 'single width' Hattersley loom at independent weavers.
-The weaver will 'connect' the warp threads of each end of thread through the eyes of their loom levers in a specific order then begins to weave, resolving any errors or breaks that occur before completion.
+All Harris Tweed is hand-woven on a pedal loom, at home each weaver has a 'double-width' Bonas-Griffith rapier loom in the case of a weaver's mill, or normally an older 'single width' Hattersley loom at independent weavers.
+The weaver will 'connect' the warp threads of each end of thread through the eyes of their loom levers in a specific order, and then begin to weave, resolving any errors or breaks that occur before completion.

-The tweed then returns to the mill in its 'greasy state' and passes here the hands of darners who correct any errors.
+The tweed then returns to the mill in its 'greasy state' and passes through the hands of darners who correct any errors.